The Ghostley Witch

 practise."

-cool!
+that´s cool!
 Do you do it on request as well?
-How about letting Klink disappear?"
+How about letting Klink

-hopefully Klink will stop being so overly protective of the camp."
+"Then hopefully Klink will stop being so overly protective of the

 "Try Hitler first," Kinch suggested dryly.

-convinced Burkhalter that Klink had merely jilted Frau Linkmeyer in order to
+after having convinced Burkhalter that Klink had merely jilted Frau Linkmeyer

-spare him – Burkhalter – a lot of embarrassment, he ran into the general right
+in order to spare him – Burkhalter – a lot of embarrassment, he ran into the

-sounded as if he was calling for his favourite dog.
-"Gertrude, where are
+It sounded as if he was calling for his favourite dog.
+"Gertrude, where

 "Lost something, General?"
 Hogan inquired innocently.